Lithuania in the Eurovision Song Contest 2015: Semi-final

 Monika Linkytė and Vaidas Baumila took part in technical rehearsals on 13 and 16 May, followed by dress rehearsals on 20 and 21 May.
-This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury final, where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.

 The Lithuanian performance featured Monika Linkytė and Vaidas Baumila performing choreography on stage with two female and two male backing vocalists.
 The LED screens displayed bright colourful rays in shades of red, blue, yellow and orange.
-The performance also featured a kiss shared between Linkytė and Baumila with the two female backing vocalists and two male backing vocalists kissing as well.
-Vaidas Baumila's bluish-grey costume.
-Baumila's suit was designed by Andrius Sergejenko, while Monika Linkytė's bluish-pink and white dress was designed by Kristina Kalinauskaitė along with citizens of Lithuania, who were able to cut-out petals featured on the dress in the colour of their choice at special booths set up in Klaipėda, Panevėžys and Vilnius in April 2015.
+The performance also featured a kiss shared between Linkytė and Baumila, with the two female backing vocalists and two male backing vocalists kissing as well.
+Vaidas Baumila's bluish-grey costume was designed by Andrius Sergejenko, while Monika Linkytė's blue, pink, and white dress was designed by Kristina Kalinauskaitė along with citizens of Lithuania, who were able to cut-out petals featured on the dress in the colour of their choice at special booths set up in Klaipėda, Panevėžys and Vilnius in April 2015.
 The two female backing vocalists that joined Linkytė and Baumila were Rūta Žibaitytė and Justė Kraujalytė, while the two male backing vocalists were Dainotas Varnas and Jurijus Veklenko.
 Veklenko would go on to represent Lithuania in the Eurovision Song Contest 2019.

 At the end of the show, Lithuania was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that the Lithuania placed seventh in the semi-final, receiving a total of 67 points.

 Final

 Shortly after the second semi-final, a winner's press conference was held for the 10 qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
 This draw was done in the order the countries were announced during the semi-final.
 Lithuania was drawn to compete in the first half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 Lithuania was subsequently placed to perform in position 7, following the entry from Armenia and before the entry from Serbia.

-Monika Linkytė and Vaidas Baumila once again took part in dress rehearsals on 22 and 23 May before the final, including the jury final where the professional juries cast their final votes before the live show.
+Monika Linkytė and Vaidas Baumila once again took part in dress rehearsals on 22 and 23 May before the final, including the jury final, where the professional juries cast their final votes before the live show.
 The duet performed a repeat of their semi-final performance during the final on 23 May.
 At the conclusion of the voting, Lithuania placed 18th with 30 points.